 Increased production of the Industrial Revolution offered more affordable garments, accessories, and headgear to the growing middle class.

 The black silk topper of 1790s French design became the iconic emblem of conservative capitalism.
-With various tweaks including height and width of the crown, the top hat reigned supreme during the 1899s.
+With various tweaks including height and width of the crown, the top hat (shown at the top of this page) reigned supreme during the 1899s.
 Made of stiffened fabric, a top hat was then covered with a silk plush, then brushed until it was smooth and shining.
 Mercury used in the process sometimes poisoned hat makers, hence the phrase, mad as a hatter.

 The end of the century introduced a collapsible top hat which could be flattened then sprung back with a flick of the wrist.